browserengineering/book/book/graphics.md

 graphical user interface with text that can be scrolled.
 The browser
 now:

-- Creates a window by talking to your operating system
+- Talks to your operating system to create a window
 - Lays out the text and draws it to that window
 - Listens for keyboard commands
 - Scrolls the window in response

-Right now our browser works well on Chinese web pages.
-But if you try it on an English page, all of the characters are spaced far apart, lines break in the middle of words, and there\'s no support for paragraphs, links, or formatting.
-We\'ll fix these problems in the next chapter.
+Next, we'll make this browser work on English text, with all its complexities of variable width characters, line layout, and formatting.

 ::: {.signup}
 :::